 - 6.21 Theorem. ([ABGP]) A complex Lie algebra E is (isomorphic to) a discrete extended affine Lie algebra of nullity 1 if and only if E is (isomorphic to) an affine Kac-Moody algebra. - 6.22 Notes.
 The results in this section are due to the author, unless indicated otherwise in the text or below.
+Details will be contained in [Neh8].
 Some results have been independently proven by others, as indicated below.